Reclaim Your Indoor Air From Pet Dander And Pollutants

 What to Expect: The Professional Cleaning Process, Demystified

-So, what actually happens when you call a company like ours, Airwayz Air Duct and Insulation, for a cleaning?
+So, what actually happens when you call a company like ours, Airwayz Air Duct Services, for a cleaning?
 It’s not some mysterious dark art.
 Here’s the play-by-play:

 1. The Inspection: First, we take a look.
 We’ll use cameras if needed to see the true state of your ducts and insulation.